opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 .. index:: AdjusterAdapter::tooFew

-cv::AdjusterAdapter::tooFew
+AdjusterAdapter::tooFew
 ---------------------------
-.. cfunction:: virtual void tooFew(int min, int n_detected) = 0
+.. c:function:: virtual void tooFew(int min, int n_detected) = 0

 Too few features were detected so, adjust the detector parameters accordingly - so that the next detection detects more features.